Ahmad-Murad/Ahmads-Projects/README.md

 # Ahmads-Projects
-A collection of all my notable projects from school so far
+A collection of all my notable projects from my days at Iowa State.